xiaoyang-sde/knowledge-base/docs/operating-systems/04-concurrency.md

 - The approach requires the thread to perform a privileged operation.
 Malicious programs could never enable the interrupt to prevent the system to regain control.
 - The approach doesn't work on multiprocessors since turning off the interrupts on a core doesn't affect other cores.
 - The approach turns off interrupts for extended periods of time, which could lead to interrupts becoming lost.
-- The approach uses the instruction that masks or unmasks interrupts is inefficient in moderm CPUs.
+- The approach uses the instruction that masks or unmasks interrupts is inefficient in modern CPUs.

 ### `test-and-set` and `compare-and-swap`